JoshuaSchell/Introduction-To-Machine-Learning/main.typ

 In the spirit of open collaboration, I encourage you to contribute.
 If you find errors, have suggestions, or want to add new content, feel free to submit issues or pull requests.
 This is a living document—a continuously updated diary of my learnings rather than a polished, final textbook.
 Maybe one day, with enough contributions, these notes will be turn into a _professionalish_ textbook.

-"BuT JOsh, WHY aRe YOu uSIng tyPST" you maybe crying into the empty void.
+"WHY aRe YOu uSIng tyPST" you maybe crying into the empty void.
 I have used both LaTex and Markdown extensively, _note that I purposefully did not say well_, in the past and both have their pros and cons and a friend from college recommended typst to me, so I thought I'd try it out and use this project to learn Typst alongside my ML learning \u{1F937} \u{1F937} \u{1F937}

+#pagebreak()

+= Supervised Learning

+#linebreak()

+Supervised learning is a type of machine learning that is trained on labeled data.

+Training data consists of input-output pairs.
+The model learns by mapping the given inputs to their corresponding given output.
+The end goal being the model's ability to predict the _correct_ output for new, unseen inputs from its learning.

+#align(center, $x_(upright("input")) arrow y_(upright("output"))$)

+Common use cases of supervised learning:

+- Classification: mapping inputs to a set number of outputs

+  - Example: Is this image a dog or a cat? (only two possible outputs)

+- Regression: mapping inputs to any number of outputs

+  - Example: What should this home be sold for? (infinite possible outputs)